 Checklists are great for prospects who are in the research stage, giving them an actionable list of things to consider.
 You can create checklists from longer articles you’ve written, condensing your main points down into a visual format that is easy to digest and understand.
-This is a good one from an estate planning law firm that I just grabbed off Google:

 Guides (or eBooks) are multiple-page downloadable PDFs that provide tons of information on a particular legal topic to help prospects make the best possible buying decision.
 Prospects provide you with their email address in return for their free download.
 You now have a new lead to nurture.

-Gated Long Form Content
+Gated Long-Form Content

 If you have developed a really lengthy article or post on everything someone needs to know about a particular legal topic, you can turn it into a gated lead magnet.
 When a visitor lands on the article, you provide the first 1,000 words for free.
-To access the rest of the article, the prospect will need to answer a few questions that helps you qualify them as to where they are in the buying process.
+To access the rest of the article, the prospect will need to answer a few questions that help you qualify them as to where they are in the buying process.

 Turnstile Video Content

 You have no doubt started watching a video online and then had it pause for a quick ad.
 Turnstile videos are similar, except you ask the visitor to provide their name and email address at the beginning to watch the video or in the middle to continue watching the video.

 Setting up a turnstile at the beginning of your video can get tricky because if you’re not careful about explaining the benefits of the video upfront before asking for their info, you won’t get many converts.